Mai0313/Mentor/docs/opamp/opamp_parsed.md

 ```
 The image consists of two circuit diagrams labeled (a) and (b).

 (a) The first circuit diagram shows a simple inverter.
-It consists of a single logic gate, represented by a triangle with a circle at its output, indicating an inverter.
-The input to the inverter is connected to a voltage source labeled \( V_{DD} \).
+It consists of a single logic gate (inverter) with its input connected to a voltage source labeled \( V_{DD} \).
 The output of the inverter is labeled \( V_{out} \).
+There are no additional components connected to the inverter.

 (b) The second circuit diagram is a more complex version of the first.
 It also features an inverter with its input connected to a voltage source labeled \( V_{DD} \).
 However, the output of the inverter, labeled \( V_{out} \), is connected to a network of capacitors.
-Specifically, the output is connected to a capacitor labeled \( C_1 \), which is in series with another capacitor labeled \( C_2 \).
+Specifically, the output is connected to a capacitor labeled \( C_1 \), which is in turn connected to another capacitor labeled \( C_2 \).
 The other end of \( C_2 \) is connected to the ground.
+This configuration suggests a capacitive load on the inverter's output.

-In summary, diagram (a) shows a basic inverter circuit, while diagram (b) shows an inverter circuit with an additional capacitor network at the output.
+In summary, diagram (a) shows a basic inverter circuit, while diagram (b) shows an inverter with a capacitive load consisting of two capacitors in series.
 ```

 **Figure 9.83** Equivalent circuits for path from *VDD* to output.